 Those gouged out eyes!
 I didn’t wanna sleep anyway!!

-POV is available on digital VOD formats through Continuum Motion Pictures as well as “The Horror Show” website.
+POV is available on digital VOD formats through a variety of digital formats.
 Expect a US DVD release in the not too distant future.
 However , if you’re looking for a unique horror experience that provides chills and thrills at nearly every turn, then definitely give POV a try.
 And out of TOV 5 stars, I give the film a 3.5.